aahsnr-configs/nix-dots/modules/home/doom-emacs/doom.d/config.md

   (add-to-list 'undo-fu-session-incompatible-major-modes 'org-mode))
 #+end_src

-** Org-Src Edit Buffer LSP Integration
+** Org-Src Edit Buffer Integration
-Automatically start Eglot and configure completion when editing Python source blocks.
+;; NEW SECTION: Enable Eglot LSP support in org-edit-special buffers for Python/Jupyter blocks This configuration enables full LSP support when editing Python source blocks in org-mode using `org-edit-special` (C-c ').
+It requires `:tangle` headers on your source blocks to determine the project context.

 #+begin_src emacs-lisp
-;; Ensure jupyter-python blocks use python-ts-mode (after! org-src
+;; Ensure jupyter-python blocks use python-ts-mode in edit buffers (after! org-src
   (add-to-list 'org-src-lang-modes '("jupyter-python" . python-ts)))

-;; Use org-babel-edit-prep to configure Eglot
-(defun org-babel-edit-prep:python (babel-info)
-  "Prepare Python src block for editing with Eglot."
+;; Use org-babel-edit-prep to configure Eglot before entering edit buffer ;; This function is called automatically by org-mode when you use C-c ' to edit a source block (defun org-babel-edit-prep:python (babel-info) "Prepare Python src block for editing with Eglot.
+Sets buffer-file-name and default-directory so Eglot can find the project root.
+Requires a :tangle header in the source block."
   (let* ((params (nth 2 babel-info))
          (tangle-file (assoc-default :tangle params)))
     (when (and tangle-file
                (not (string= tangle-file "no"))
                (not (string= tangle-file "nil")))
-      ;; Set buffer-file-name to the tangle target (setq-local buffer-file-name (expand-file-name tangle-file))
+      ;; Set buffer-file-name to the tangle target for project detection (setq-local buffer-file-name (expand-file-name tangle-file))
       ;; Ensure we're in the right directory for project detection (setq-local default-directory (file-name-directory buffer-file-name))
-      ;; Start Eglot
+      ;; Start Eglot (which will automatically enable eldoc-box-hover-mode) (eglot-ensure))))
-      (eglot-ensure))))

-(defun org-babel-edit-prep:jupyter-python (babel-info)
-  "Prepare Jupyter Python src block for editing with Eglot."
+;; Also handle jupyter-python blocks specifically (defun org-babel-edit-prep:jupyter-python (babel-info) "Prepare Jupyter Python src block for editing with Eglot."
   (org-babel-edit-prep:python babel-info))

+;; Fix C-c C-c keybinding in org-src-edit buffers
+;; By default, jupyter-mode binds C-c C-c to eval, but we want it to exit the edit buffer (defun my/org-src-fix-keybindings ()
+  "Override C-c C-c in org-src-mode to exit the edit buffer cleanly."
+  (when (and (bound-and-p 'org-src-mode) org-src-mode)
+    (local-set-key (kbd "C-c C-c") #'org-edit-src-exit)))

+(add-hook! 'org-src-mode-hook #'my/org-src-fix-keybindings)
 #+end_src

 ** Org Roam
-*org-roam* is a powerful note-taking tool for building a personal knowledge graph, inspired by the Zettelkasten method.
-We also enable *org-roam-ui* for a visual graph interface.
+`org-roam` is a powerful note-taking tool for building a personal knowledge graph, inspired by the Zettelkasten method.
+We also enable `org-roam-ui` for a visual graph interface.
 #+begin_src emacs-lisp
 (after! org-roam
   (setq org-roam-directory my/org-roam-directory